Hey, There!

 Combination resume

 This resume combines the best features of functional resumes and chronological resumes.
-The unique format helps you to emphasize your strong employment history and the reasons you are the best fit for the position.
+The unique format helps you emphasize your strong employment history and the reasons you’re the best fit for the position.

 What’s included?